DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 ## Resetting the range selection

 You can reset the applied range selection using the [`resetRange()`](grid/api/rangeselection/resetrange_method.md) method of the `range` object.
-The method returns `true` - on success, `false`, if the module is disabled, or if reset is canceled by an event.
+The method returns `true` on success and `false` if the module is disabled or if an event cancels the reset.

-The following example shows resetting of the current range:
+The following example shows how to reset the current range:

 ~~~jsx {15}
 const grid = new dhx.Grid("grid_container", {